TenderSure-Africa-SEZ/trific-platform-docs/docs/technical/monitoring/index.md

 # Monitoring & Observability

-System monitoring, logging, and observability for the Trific platform.
+System monitoring, logging, and observability for the TRIFIC platform.

 ## Overview